softeng-feup/open-cx-batatas/docs/report.md

 ---

 ## Project management
-In this project we didn't use a specific platform to keep track of our progress, we comunicated in a chat with all of the team members and with the resources we organized in our [wiki](https://github.com/softeng-feup/open-cx-batatas/wiki), we were on a stable track from the beginning.
+In this project we used Pivotal Tracker to manage our progress and assign tasks to people, we also comunicated in a chat with all of the team members and with the resources we organized in our [wiki](https://github.com/softeng-feup/open-cx-batatas/wiki), we were on a stable track from the beginning.
 In the wiki, we had [mockups](https://github.com/softeng-feup/open-cx-batatas/wiki/Mockup) and [information on the technologies](https://github.com/softeng-feup/open-cx-batatas/wiki/Learning-material) we were using, some for the very first time.